Claiming compensation for a burn injury

 - Burns from defective electrical products or gas equipment.

-If your burn injuries were someone else’s fault, we may be able to help you make a “no win no fee” compensation claim.
+If your burn injuries were someone else’s fault, we may be able to help you make a risk free compensation claim.

 Medical burn classifications